Karima Shapandar: Fables of the Reconstruction

-Orchis Group
+Orchis

-Somehow, her Sentinel programming was reactivated again and she now travels with members of a new mutant monitoring/profiling organization called Orchis to a new habitat built for humanity.
-Headed as the premiere doomsday network prepped in case of the extinction level event pertaining to the population density of Homo Superior; the Orchis Group is backed by numerous clandestine party assets, amongst other black budget and human-centric financial considerations, stemming from A.I.M., S.H.I.E.L.D., Alpha Flight, H.A.M.M.E.R., Hydra, etc. When discussing the use of machines on the Forge, she referred to them as her brothers and sisters and appeared to have more of a connection with them than with any of her human companions.
+After being possessed by Arkea and having Arkea purged from her body, Shapandar loses all of her Sentinel enhancements, leaving her fully human.
+Some time later, Shapandar's Sentinel programming is reactivated and she joins Orchis, an anti-mutant group seeking to prevent mutants from overtaking humanity.

 Powers and abilities

 Karima is fitted with Omega-Prime Sentinel nanite technology which gives her superhuman strength, speed, reflexes, and endurance.
 She also has flight capacity, adaptive regeneration to repair any physical injury/damage she receives, and several projectile weapons, including high energy power blasts, as well as electrostatic poles built into her forearms that generate massive amounts of electrical energy and microwave radiation emitters.
 Her strength and durability were enhanced after she was rebuilt by the Beast.
 She appears to show limited technopathy and machine control, due to being able to "find" information from machines, and having the ability to control nanites in others' blood.
 She also has life-support technology built into her systems.
-When possessed by Arkea, Karima showcased a number of abilities she had never readily accessed before, including greater machine and cybernetics control and long-range teleportation capabilities.

-As a prerequisite to being a detective in India, she was trained in basic combat skills, identity tracking, and other fundamental skills for human detective work.
+As a prerequisite to being a detective in India, Shapandar was trained in basic combat skills, identity tracking, and other fundamental skills for human detective work.
 She also has knowledge to operate most basic and advanced Earth-based technology.

-Other versions

-House of M

-An alternate universe variant of Karima Shapandar from Earth-58163 appears in House of M. This version is the leader of the Sentinel Police for the House of Magnus.

-X-Men: The End

-A alternate universe variant of Karima Shapandar from Earth-41001 makes a minor appearance in X-Men: The End.